Mike Bordin: Faith No More

+Faith No More was founded in San Francisco in the 1980's.
 Faith No More released their first album, We Care a Lot, in 1985.
 After releasing several more albums, including the Grammy-nominated The Real Thing, Faith No More disbanded in 1998.
 In 2009, Faith No More reformed and performed a series of festival shows in Europe and Australia, leading to several shows in select American cities.

 In 2015, Faith No More released Sol Invictus, their first album since Album of the Year, and first since their reunion.
 It met considerable critical attention, and the band embarked on a worldwide tour.

 Collaborations with Primus

 Bordin has worked closely with Primus on several occasions.
 He first provided guest vocals on two songs from Primus' 1990 album Frizzle Fry; "John the Fisherman" and "Sathington Willoby", credited under the Fart Sandwich Posse band.
 In 1991 he provided guest vocals and drums on the song "Los Bastardos" which was released on Sailing the Seas of Cheese.
 Finally, he played drums on the song "Choked", a collaboration with Primus' Tim Alexander and Tool's Maynard James Keenan, released on the 1997 compilation Flyin' Traps.